informalsystems/sovereign-ibc/docs/architecture/adr-002-light-client-implementation.md

     layer block 1050.
 This height difference is expected to remain constant over time.

-    As a result, the `genesis_da_height` field has been added into the struct, which is initialized during client creation.
+    As a result, the `genesis_da_height` field has been added to the struct, which is initialized during client creation.
 It can only be modified through a client upgrade process.
 This is permitted because in Cosmos chains, the `revision_height` resets during upgrades, although it remains unchanged